ilia-kats/NRPSDesigner/readme.md

 ###*ix
 For an out-of-tree build, create a directory named 'build'.
 Chdir into the build directory and run `cmake path_to_NRPSDesigner_source`
 This will locate all required libraries and create a Makefile.
-Run `make` to compile.
+Run `make` to compile, `make install` to install.

 ####MacOSX
 On MacOSX, both GCC 4.2 and Clang are available.
 Although GCC 4.2 is ancient and does not support C++11, Clang by default still links against the GCC C++ standard library.
 To successfully compile NRPSDesigner, Clang needs to be told to link against its own C++ standard library.
 This can be achieved by adding `-DCMAKE_CXX_FLAGS=-stdlib=libc++` to the CMake command-line or, if using the CMake GUI, adding `-stdlib=libc++`to `CMAKE_CXX_FLAGS`.
 Note that all C++ libraries the NRPSDesigner depends on, i.e. Boost.program_options and the MySQL C++ connector, need to also link against libc++.